College Readiness

 To learn more about this program or to partner with MiCentro, contact our team:

-Carmen Hernandez-Martinez – DHI Case Manager
+Carmen Hernandez-Martinez – Case Manager

 Email: carmen.hernandez@micentrowa.org